Marmaduke Grove: Early life

-Grove was born in Copiapó, Chile, the son of lawyer, José Marmaduke Grove Abalos and Ana Vallejo Burgoa.
+Grove was born in Copiapó, Chile, the son of lawyer, José Marmaduke Grove Avalos and Ana Vallejo Burgos.
 His first studies were in School Nº 1 of Copiapó and later at the local Liceum.
 From a very young age he was interested in the army, and in 1892, was accepted to the Chilean Naval Academy.
-Very shortly before graduation, he participated in the so-called “Stale-bread rebellion”, as a result of which he was expelled from the navy.
-That incident proved to be his turning point and from then on he declared his motto to be an “undying love for the underdogs and for true justice”.
+Very shortly before graduation, he participated in the so-called "Stale-bread rebellion", as a result of which he was expelled from the navy.
+That incident proved to be his turning point and from then on he declared his motto to be an "undying love for the underdogs and for true justice".

 In 1897, Grove was accepted in the Military Academy, from which he graduated as an artillery sub-lieutenant.
-At the Military Academy, he was a classmate of Carlos Ibáñez del Campo and Arturo Puga Osorio, both of whom he remained in contact with for the rest of his long military and political life.
-In 1906 he was sent to Germany to specialize in artillery, and remained there until 1911.
-By 1912 he had become a freemason and the following year he joined the War Academy.
-Later he was transferred to the Tacna Garrison, where he remained until 1917 during which he married Rebeca Valenzuela, with whom he had six children.
+At the Military Academy, he was a classmate of Carlos Ibáñez del Campo and Arturo Puga, both of whom he remained in contact with for the rest of his long military and political life.
+In 1906, he was sent to Germany to specialize in artillery, and remained there until 1911.
+By 1912 he had become a Freemason and the following year he joined the War Academy.
+Later he was transferred to the Tacna Garrison, where he remained until 1917, during which time he married Rebeca Valenzuela, with whom he had six children.

 Grove had a brilliant military career, and from 1920 to 1924 he was Under-Director of the Military Academy.
 After being promoted to Colonel, he was named Director of the Air Force Academy in 1925.

 Political career

-1924 also marked Grove's beginnings in politics.
+Grove first involved himself with politics in 1924.
 On September 3, 1924, he had a notorious participation in the incident known as the "saber rattling", where 56 military officers protested against their low salaries.
 The next day the officers involved created the "military committee" to defend themselves from the government.
 He was selected to carry the petitions to the president.
 These included increase of the military salaries, changes to the income tax, constitutional reforms, and changes to the employment code.
 He also was in charge of obtaining the support from the navy officers, which he got.
 He also tried his hand at journalism, and had a column in the newspaper La Nación supporting the committee, under the byline of Ekud.

 This incident was a turning point.
 Even though the petitions were approved, the committee was not dissolved.
 President Arturo Alessandri, noticing that he had lost control over these officers, resigned and left the country on September 10.
-This led to the creation of a Government Junta, with the participation of Carlos Ibáñez del Campo.
+This led to the creation of a government junta, sometimes called the September Junta, with the participation of Carlos Ibáñez del Campo.